feathers-studio/comptime.ts/README.md

 `comptime.ts` works by:

-1. Parsing your TypeScript code to find imports marked with `type: "comptime"`.
+1. Parsing your TypeScript code to find imports marked with `at: "comptime"`.
 2. Finding all expressions in your files that use these imports.
 3. Collecting an execution block by walking up the file to find all references used by the comptime expression.
 4. Evaluating the execution block in an isolated context at compile time.